 We’ll talk more about those five things in a moment.
 The point here is we must learn to forget the mistake but remember the lesson.
 Forget the former things, which are mind traps, the negative things that distort thinking and values.
 It’s healthy for the mind because it saves valuable space and bandwidth.
 (1)

-On the other hand, we tend to forget the things we should be dwelling on, like our families our friends.
-All the things that can disappear without warning.
+On the other hand, we tend to forget what we should be dwelling on, like our families and friends.
+Everything can change and disappear without warning.

-We need to remove the negative influences of the cultural narrative, religion, and the Ego.
+We must remove the negative influences of the cultural narrative, religion, and the Ego.
 Forgetting the things that imprison our thinking is healthy.
 It often involves forgetting what isn’t important.

-So, the first challenge is to identify the harmful programming and replace it.
-If you were raised in a hyper-religious environment, then chances are you accumulated a lot of excess negative programming.
+So, the first challenge is to identify harmful programming and replace it.
+If you were raised in a hyper-religious environment, you might have accumulated a lot of excess negative programming.
 It is not your fault.
-However, now that you are an adult, it is your responsibility to correct this programming, so it doesn’t infect future generations.
+However, now that you are an adult, it is your responsibility to correct this programming so it doesn’t infect future generations.

 Many people find this a significant life hack.
-If you learn to apply it to your life, you will benefit in many ways.
+You will benefit in many ways if you learn to apply it to your life.
 You will save time and effort.
 You will be more productive and enjoy life more.
-Learning the things that we should eliminate from our lives and fresh opportunities have room to show up.
+Eliminating the things that are unhealthy gives us room for healthy things.

 How to Forget the Former Things that Imprison

 We recommend starting with positive memory associations.
 Identify and turn up the emotional volume on positive memories.
 It helps you to get comfortable with the method.
-Working with the positive gives you a foundation that you can use to overlay the negative memories.
+Working with the positive gives you a foundation to use to overlay the negative memories.

 The process involves documenting your feelings as you go using a journal.
 Some people use photographs to help “jog” their memories.
 You write down as many positive memories as possible, then categorize them from the most to least favorable.

 As you document and categorize, it’s common to “remember” more details about the situation.
-These become anchors that help you recall these positive snapshots when you need them.
+These become anchors that help you recall these positive snapshots when needed.
 You’ll then explore the connections between your positive memories.
-It could be during a specific period of time, location, or people.
+It could be during a specific time, location, or people.
 These connections are also meaningful.
 They become part of a positive memory chain with anchors attached to great memories.

-What you’ll find on this inner journey are cycles and connections that reveal two levels of programming.
+You’ll find cycles and connections on this inner journey that reveal two programming levels.
 To forget the former things that cause us harm, we need to repair the thought scripts on these planes of awareness.
 Forgetting the things that imprison the mind doesn’t remove the memory; it allows us to bypass it.

 Levels of Programming